On vector valued automorphic forms for the Weil representation: Abstract

 \section{Abstract}

 We develop a theory of vector valued automorphic forms associated to the Weil representation $\omega_f$ and corresponding to vector valued modular forms transforming with the ``finite'' Weil representation $\rho_L$.
 For each prime $p$ we determine the structure of a vector valued spherical Hecke algebra depending on $\omega_f$, which acts on the space of automorphic forms.
-We finally define a standard $L$-function of such an automorphic form an prove that it can be continued meromorphically to the whole complex $s$-plane.